wireless90/iota-wiki/docs/learn/protocols/iota2.0/core-concepts/FAQ.md

 <details>
     <summary>If I have enough Mana, why can’t I issue blocks?</summary>
-    The user should enable the Block issuer feature from the account after locking additional IOTA tokens in the storage deposit, which serves as an anti-spam mechanism.
+    You should enable the Block issuer feature from the account after depositing additional tokens in the account output.
-    This process is done only once, and the storage deposit is a small (XXXXXX IOTAs) deposit, which can be recovered in the case the user wishes to destroy the account.
+    This deposit is used as an anti-spam mechanism and can be recovered in the case you wish to destroy the account.
+    The Firefly wallet enables the Block Issuer Feat automatically, so the regular Firefly user does not need to worry about this.
 </details>

 <details>